iamrk95/mycodes/README.md

-Here I upload the Python codes of Machine Learning Algorithms done by me
+Here I upload the Python and R codes of Machine Learning Algorithms done by me